AliSoftware/Dip/README.md

 _Dip_ does not provide thread safety, so you need to make sure you always call `resolve` method of `DependencyContainer` from the single thread.
 Otherwise if two threads try to resolve the same type they can get different instances where the same instance is expected.

+### Errors
+Resolve operation is potentially dangerous cause you can use the wrong type, factory or a wrong tag.
+For that reason Dip throws an error
+ `DefinitionNotFond(DefinitionKey)` if it failed to resolve type.
+When calling `resolve` you need to use `try` operator.
+ There are rare use cases where your application can recover from this kind of errors (for example you can register new types when user unlocks some content).
+In most of the cases you can use `try!` to casue an exception at runtime if error was thrown or `try?` if it is appropriate in your case to have `nil`.
+This way `try!` surves as an additional mark for developers that resolution can fail.

 ### Concrete Example

 Somewhere in your App target, register the dependencies: